Does Panda Express have MSG in their food despite their claims?

 After a few clicks (they could use some SEO), I came across their FAQ section where the company claims that they don’t add MSG to their entrees:

-So I ordered their mushroom chicken and beef and broccoli, two dishes with sauces usually packed with MSG, without rice or noodles.
+After coming across that info, I was pleasantly surprised and thought I was safe to order.
+I put in an order for their glistening mushroom chicken and beef and broccoli, two dishes with sauces usually packed with MSG, without rice or noodles.
+I consumed it happily.

 So, Is There MSG in Panda Express’ Food?

 Despite Panda Express’s claims, there are quite a few instances online where patrons have experienced MSG-related reactions to their food.
 Panda Express has stated that they don’t use MSG in their food for as far back as 2008, but it doesn’t mean that they don’t have other ingredients that could cause problems for their customers:

 Their food is supposedly MSG free.
 However, the massive amounts of modified corn starch, corn syrup, and processing chemicals in their food would definitely cause the symptoms you described. (source)

 I had a very similar experience as this mother had:

 We have stopped eating at Panda Express.
 I am very sensitive to MSG and get Migraines and gastro issues when I eat anything with it.
 I had not eaten Panda in months because I had gotten ill on it so decided to stay away from it.
 Was out shopping and the restaurant was close, so I picked it up to bring home and try it again.
 You guessed it.
 I woke up with a severe migraine and spent half the day in the bathroom with severe gas pains.
 I am a nurse and tracked my diet back 48 hours and know Panda food was the issue.
 I called the restaurant, but they insisted they do not “add MSG”, however the manager hesitated when I asked if anyone at anytime in the food processing chain added MSG or related product. (source)